babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.3D.md

 **Other:** DXF, ASF, VRML, 3MF

 ## Platform Independence
-Aspose.3D for .NET is written in C# and supports Windows Forms as well as ASP.NET apps.
+Aspose.3D for .NET is written in C# and supports Windows Forms as well as ASP<span>.</span>NET apps.
 Development can be performed on any platform that has .NET environment for both 32-bit and 64-bit applications.
-It supports .NET Frameworks 2.0 up til 4.7.2 as well as Client Profile version for .NET Framework 4.0.
+It supports .NET Frameworks 2.0 uptil 4.7.2 as well as Client Profile version for .NET Framework 4.0.

 ## Getting Started with Aspose.3D for .NET
 Are you ready to give Aspose.3D for .NET a try?
 Simply execute `Install-Package Aspose.3D` from the Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.3D for .NET and want to upgrade the version, please execute `Update-Package Aspose.3D` to get the latest version.

 ### Build a Scene with Primitive 3D Models using C#
 You can execute below code snippet to see how Aspose.3D API performs in your environment or check the [GitHub Repository](https://github.com/aspose-3d/Aspose.3D-for-.NET) for other common usage scenarios.
 ```csharp
 // initialize a Scene object
 Scene scene = new Scene();